DallanQ/lotr_journeys_in_middle_earth/QA.md

 No, you cannot discard a prepared skill card at any time, nor do you have to replace it with another prepared card.
 Also, you are not allowed to use Guard if there is no damage or fear to prevent.

 ----
-Reference.md page 6
+page 6 of Reference

 A hero can only resolve an ability on a skill card while that skill card is prepared.

 ----
-Reference.md page 6
+page 6 of Reference

 An ability that requires a card to be discarded cannot be resolved if the card is discarded by another game effect

 ----
-Reference.md page 16
+page 16 of Reference

 Guard is a keyword that allows a hero to prevent damage (icon of 3 scratch claws) or fear (icon of devil-like face with two curved horns).